-A virtual assistant, short VA, provides support to businesses, business owners or private persons on a remote basis.
+A virtual assistant, short VA, provides support to businesses, business owners, or private persons on a remote basis.
 The aim is to free up time for clients by doing tasks these clients don’t want to do or cannot do.

-- You don’t necessarily need to be a genius when it comes to IT questions.
+- You don’t necessarily need to be a genius when it comes to technical questions.
 But since your laptop will be your main working tool, you should definitely be computer literate.

-You also need to have a willingness to learn and to adapt.
+- You also need to have a willingness to learn and adapt.
 Every client and every task can be totally different.
 You might need to use new tools and programs, there are different time zones and teams.

-Often enough your tasks will be challenging.
+- Often enough your tasks will be challenging.
 Things, you have never done before and you have no idea how to do it.
-You need to be a problem-solver and have a can-do attitude to be able to get these kind of tasks done without bothering your client all the time.
+You need to be a problem-solver and have a can-do attitude to be able to get these kinds of tasks done without bothering your client all the time.

-What training and experience is needed?
+What Virtual Assistant training and experience are needed?

-What equipment will you need?
+What Virtual Assistant equipment do you need?

 - A reliable and fast laptop

 - A headset/microphone with a good sound quality

 - A reliable smartphone